xiongxiaowen/ot-harjoitustyo/dokumentaatio/specification.md

 - A user friendly GUI.
 (DONE)
 - User can modify own profile (password).
 (DONE)
 - Customer as a User can delete own account.
 (DONE)
-- A user friendly dashboard to view the balance, the amount of transaction and the amount of purchases.
+- A user friendly dashboard to view the balance, transaction history for storekeeper.
 (DONE)
 - Apply discounts for customers during transactions.
 Customer paying with the membership payment card can receive fixed percentage discounts.
 (DONE)
 - Transaction will be declined, if no sufficient money in card.
 (DONE)